BroadbandForum/obudpst/README.md

 **File Naming**

-The provided file name can contain a number of conversion specifications to allow for dynamic file name creation.
+The provided filename can contain a number of conversion specifications to allow for dynamic filename creation.
 The following are introduced by a '#'
 character:
 - #i - Multi-connection index (0,1,2,...)
 - #c - Multi-connection count (the total requested/attempted)